 Lunar New Year Festival at Flushing Library:

-February 23, 2013 - A day-long celebration There's food preparation and flower arranging, plus Korean and Chinese song and dance.
+February 16, 2014 - There's Chinese folk dance. ballet, kung fu, and "face-changing."
 The celebration is the weekend after the parade, and it's all first-come, first-serve for limited spots.

 - Queens Library in Flushing, 41-17 Main St at Kissena Blvd, 718-661-1200, web